Appalachian Trail: Plants

 Plant life along the trail is varied.
 The trail passes through several different biomes from south to north, and the climate changes significantly, particularly dependent upon elevation.
 In the south, lowland forests consist mainly of second-growth; nearly the entire trail has been logged at one time or another.
-There are, however, a few old growth locations along the trail, such as Sages Ravine straddling the Massachusetts-Connecticut border and atop higher peaks along the trail on either side of the same border, the Hopper (a glacial cirque westward of the trail as it traverses Mt.
+There are a few old growth locations along the trail, such as Sages Ravine straddling the Massachusetts-Connecticut border and atop higher peaks along the trail on either side of the same border, the Hopper (a glacial cirque westward of the trail as it traverses Mt.
 Greylock in Massachusetts), and "The Hermitage", near Gulf Hagas in Maine.

 In the south, the forest is dominated by hardwoods, including oak and tulip trees, also known as yellow poplar.
 Farther north, tulip trees are gradually replaced by maples and birches.
 Oaks begin to disappear in Massachusetts.
 By Vermont, the lowland forest is made up of maples, birch and beech, with colorful foliage displays in September and October.
 While the vast majority of lowland forest south of the White Mountains is hardwood, many areas have some coniferous trees as well, and in Maine, these often grow at low elevations.

-There is a drastic change between the lowland and subalpine, evergreen forest, as well as another, higher break, at tree line, above which only hardy alpine plants grow.
+There is a drastic change between the lowland and subalpine, evergreen forest, and another, higher break, at tree line, above which only hardy alpine plants grow.
 The sub-alpine region is far more prevalent along the trail than true alpine conditions.
 While it mainly exists in the north, a few mountains in the south have subalpine environments, which are typically coated in an ecosystem known as the Southern Appalachian spruce-fir forest.

 Southern ranges and mountains where sub-alpine environments occur include the Great Smoky Mountains, where sub-alpine environments only begin around 6000 ft in elevation, Roan Highlands on the North Carolina-Tennessee border, where sub-alpine growth descends below 6000 ft, and Mount Rogers and the Grayson Highlands in Virginia, where there is some alpine growth above 5000 ft.
 Appalachian balds are also found in the Southern highlands, and are believed to occur due to fires or grazing in recent centuries, or in some cases due to thin, sandy soils.
 Several balds are sprouting trees, and on some, the National Forest service actually mows the grasses periodically in order to keep the balds free of trees.